 In recognition of the growing impact of brain science on society, the Foundation in 2002 underwrote a gathering of more than 150 neuroscientists, bioethicists, professors of law and public policy, and others for a two-day Neuroethics: Mapping the Field meeting in San Francisco.
 That meeting led to the establishment of the International Neuroethics Society, whose founding president, Steven E. Hyman, M.D., serves as current chairman of the Foundation.

 Recognizing threats from infectious diseases, the Foundation in 2002 added grant programs in neuroimmunology and human immunology, with guidance from McKhann and Rockefeller University immunologist and Nobel Laureate Ralph M. Steinman, M.D.
 These programs were among the nation’s first research efforts designed to lead to potential immunotherapies.

 Edward F. Rover, a prominent New York attorney who had served as president, assumed the additional role of chairman in 2010 as the Foundation expanded its free editorial offerings for the general public and continued its Successful Aging & the Brain program to seniors.
 Under Rover’s leadership, the Foundation pursued its interest in the intersection of law and neuroscience and was instrumental in the development of Neuroscience and the Law Judicial Seminars in the US and UK.

 Since its founding in 1950, the Foundation has appropriated in excess of $455 million for philanthropic purposes and continues to fund cutting-edge neuroscience research and expand its outreach and partnerships with other organizations.
-Under the leadership of current Chairman Hyman and President Burton M. Mirsky, the Dana Foundation remains committed to funding neuroscience grants and a variety of outreach programs and initiatives.
+Under the leadership of current Chairman Hyman, President Caroline Montojo, Ph.D, and President Emeritus Burton M. Mirsky, the Dana Foundation remains committed to funding neuroscience grants and a variety of outreach programs and initiatives.